What is a compressor and how does it work?

 In semi-hermetic compressors, the compressor and drive motor are usually housed in a single bolted housing.
 It is a large cast metal shell with sealed covers and screws.
 The detachable screw-type connection enables easy disassembly of the casing and allows for replacement of worn components in the motor and compressor.

+The iCOOLTM inverter condensing units are equipped with a hermetic compressor.
 In hermetic compressors (hermetically sealed), the compressor and motor are always integrated.
 The motor is designed to operate inside the housing and is cooled by the refrigerant gas being compressed.
 A hermetic compressor uses a one-piece welded steel casing that cannot be opened to repair or maintain the motor drive, but it also ensures that there is no route for the gas to leak out of the system.

 The primary advantage of a hermetic compressor is a low ratio of g/W, thanks to its design that allows it to turn at higher speeds than open and semi-hermetic compressors.
 Hermetic compressors have got much more simple construction than semi-hermetic and open ones.
 It results in a lower failure rate, less noise and vibration, less space required to install, and easier maintenance.
 Hermetic compressors are also perfectly suited for inverter technology, especially with the BLDC motors.
 In comparison with inverter semi-hermetic compressors, the hermetic ones are featured with higher efficiency, lower energy consumption, and greater capacity modulation range.